 - Gipson, P. Y., Agarwala, P., Opperman, K. J., Horwitz, A., & King, C. A. (2014).
 Columbia-Suicide Severity Rating Scale: Predictive Validity With Adolescent Psychiatric Emergency Patients.
 Pediatric Emergency Care, 31(2), 88-93.

-Research on the use of the C-SSRS has confirmed the scale’s reliability and validity for assessing risk.
+Research on the use of the Columbia Protocol has confirmed the protocol’s reliability and validity for assessing risk.
 Studies also have supported its use by nonmental health staff, in electronic form, and in non-English language translations.

 “Having a proven method to assess suicide risk is a huge step forward in our efforts to save lives.”

 – Michael Hogan, Former Commissioner, New York State Office of Mental Health